Matthew A. Gunter

-Matthew Alan Gunter (born December 20, 1957) is the twelfth and current bishop of the Episcopal Diocese of Wisconsin in The Episcopal Church.
+Matthew Alan Gunter (born December 20, 1957) is the ninth and current bishop of the Episcopal Diocese of Wisconsin in The Episcopal Church.
 He assumed this post upon the 2024 merger of the Dioceses of Eau Claire and Fond du Lac with the Diocese of Milwaukee.
 From 2014 to 2024, he was the diocesan bishop of Fond du Lac.
 Prior to becoming bishop, he served as Rector of St. Barnabas Episcopal Church in Glen Ellyn, Illinois, and as Assistant Rector of St. David Church, Glenview, Illinois.

 Early life and education

 Gunter was raised on a farm in northern Indiana and worked in the family-run sawmill.
 He received his bachelor's degree in history from Indiana University Bloomington.
 He then taught and worked in education.
 He married Leslie in 1981.
 After college, he attended Gordon-Conwell Seminary for a time then moved to California, where he taught high school.
 While there he was a member of a Lutheran church and volunteered as the youth leader until he joined an Episcopal church and was confirmed in 1990.
 In 1993, he attended Virginia Theological Seminary, receiving his degree in 1996.